-In order to purchase marijuana in Oregon, you must either be a registered medical marijuana patient, a designated caregiver or an adult at least 21 years old.
+To purchase marijuana in Oregon, you must either be a registered medical marijuana patient, a designated caregiver or an adult at least 21 years old.
 You must visit a licensed state dispensary or retailer and bring a form of identification such as a driver’s license or state ID.
-Some dispensaries in Oregon only serve medical marijuana patients and caregivers, so it’s advised to do research before traveling to a new dispensary.
+Some dispensaries in Oregon only serve medical marijuana patients and caregivers, so it’s advised to research before traveling to a new dispensary.

 However, not all marijuana dispensaries and retailers offer home delivery services.
 If you’re interested in receiving marijuana deliveries, these are the daily product limits:

-As of October 1st of 2015, adults at least 21 years old are able to purchase these quantities of marijuana products from licensed retailers and dispensaries:
+As of October 1st of 2015, adults at least 21 years old can purchase these quantities of marijuana products from licensed retailers and dispensaries: